schnensch0/zelk/README.md

 ```

 #### Better Discord
-[Download](https://betterdiscord.app/Download?id=300) and move it into your themes folder
+[Download](https://betterdiscord.app/Download?id=300) and move the file into your themes folder

 #### Goosemod
 Search for **Zelk** in the Themes tab